 1. Donate If It’s Still in Good Shape

 If your toilet is still functional and clean, consider donating it to a local nonprofit or resale center.
-Organizations like Habitat for Humanity ReStores sometimes accept building materials for reuse.
-This keeps usable fixtures out of the trash and gives someone else a chance to benefit from them.
+Organizations like The Salvation Army sometimes accept usable household fixtures depending on location.

 2. Schedule Bulky Waste Pickup